Celebrating 17 Years & Sharing 5 Plastic Waste Innovations

 Bakers Waste Services Ltd are delighted to celebrate 17 years of service.
 Going from 1 truck and 10 bins in 2002 to a fleet of over 60 vehicles, head offices, two depots, one dedicated recycling facility, the list goes on!
 Continuing in this theme, we are excited to share with you 5 innovations in the war on plastic.

-That’s right, this could be the start of no more plastic knives and forks for your picnic or your child’s school party.
+That’s right, this could be the start of no more knives and forks for your picnic or your child’s school party.
 This innovation supplies you with all the tools you need to eat your grub and then eat the tools themselves! – made from millet, rice and wheat and from an Indian inventor.

 2. Edible packaging

-Fed up of everything you buy being neatly packed in planet earth damaging plastic?
+Fed up of everything you buy being neatly packed in planet earth damaging materials?
 Fear no more, as a US agriculture research team has created a packaging material made of milk proteins.
 What’s more, is this doesn’t only allow you to indulge whilst saving the planet, but it’s also supposed to preserve food better than plastic!

-3. Printing with waste plastic
+3. Printing with waste

 3D printing is amazing to say the least, but wouldn’t it be so much more amazing if it didn’t use up all of that plastic?
 Well, now it doesn’t have to thanks to The New Raw, which makes plastic bottles, cups and more into printing filament.
 Amazing!